 Dear Collaborators,

-Solar activity has been consistent since the last message.
+Solar activity has risen to a moderate-to-high level since the last

 See http://www.SolarMonitor.org for images and